httptoolkit/frida-js/README.md

 npm install frida-js
 ```

-First, you'll need a Frida instance to connect to.
-For now Frida-JS supports local Frida servers only, but remote device support is coming imminently.

-If you don't have this already, you'll want to download, extract & run the `frida-server` release for your platform from https://github.com/frida/frida/releases/latest.
+First, you'll need a v15+ Frida instance to connect to.
+If you don't have this already, you'll first want to download, extract & run the `frida-server` release for your platform from https://github.com/frida/frida/releases/latest.
 In future Frida-JS will provide an API to do this automatically on demand.

+Frida-JS supports both local & remote Frida instances, but doesn't do automated tunnelling over USB or ADB, and so mobile devices will require setup to expose the Frida port (27042) so that it's accessible to this client.

-To use Frida-JS, first call the exported `connect()` method and wait for the returned promise to get a FridaClient, and then call the methods there to query the available targets and hook them (full API listing below).
+Once you have a running accessible Frida server, to use Frida-JS you first call the exported `connect()` method and wait for the returned promise to get a FridaClient, and then call the methods there to query the available targets and hook them (full API listing below).
 For example:

 ```javascript
 import { connect } from 'frida-js';